VidCruiter Logo

 Myth: Self-Paced Interviews Introduce Bias

-Fact: While it’s true that self-paced interviews remove the opportunity to interact with someone from the company in the initial screening step, there’s no need to rely on recruiters to make a great first impression with candidates.
+Fact: While on-demand interviews remove the opportunity to interact with someone from the organization during initial screening, there’s no need to rely on recruiters to make a great first impression with candidates.

-Here are some ways to create a positive candidate experience within a self-paced interview:
+Here are some ways to create a positive candidate experience using on-demand screening:

 One Way interview